div88/mws-restaurant/README.md

 3. For Python 3.x, you can use `python3 -m http.server 8000`.
 4. If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
 5. With your server running, visit the site: `http://localhost:8000`

+### Project Specifications

+### Home Page
+The home page displays a list of "restaurants", with options to Filter the neighborhood and Cuisine.

+The page also displays a map with markers to the listed restaurants and a restaurant list with restaurant name, details and "view details" button.

+### Restaurant Detail Page

+Clicking on the "View Details" button in the home page, redirects the user to the details page of that particular restaurant.

+The detail page, has a bigger image of the restaurant, reviews, ratings and a map.

+The detail page has a link to home page.

 ### Contributions